Cary Grant as Roger O. Thornhill, Madison Advenue ad man mistaken for an international spy

 The maker of the suit is constantly up for debate.
 Most sources point to Kilgour, French & Stanbury of Saville Row, with Arthur Lyons, the Duke of Windsor’s suitmaker, tailoring Grant’s suit for North by Northwest.
 However, labels for Quintano in Beverly Hills are clearly seen.
 Personally, I think that most of the suits were Kilgour, French & Stanbury.
 When Grant didn’t want to ruin the Saville Row suits during the crop duster scene, Quintano made a replica that became his “stunt suit” for that scene and the following, when it is still dirty.
 After getting it cleaned, he likely re-dons the Kilgour, French & Stanbury suit.

 As a contrast to the perfectly-fit suit, Grant wears an off-the-rack white poplin shirt with a soft, medium spread point collar.
 The front of the shirt is a “French front” with no button placket.
 There is also no breast pocket.
 The back of the shirt is shirred.
-The double/French cuffs is worn with two different sets of cuff links throughout the movie: round blue enamel cuff links with initials and round silver cuff links.
+The French cuffs are worn with two different sets of cuff links throughout the movie: round blue enamel cuff links with initials and round silver cuff links.

 The four-in-hand knotted necktie appears to be gray satin silk, but, according to James Bond suit blogger Matt Spaiser, it is gray with white pin-dots that make it appear shiny.